markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 #### [:::image type="icon" source="../images/icons/cmd.svg"::: **Command prompt**](#tab/cmd)

-You can use the BCDEdit.exe command to configure Unbranded Boot settings at runtime.
+You can use the `bcdedit.exe` command to configure unbranded boot settings at runtime.

 1. Open a command prompt as an administrator
 1. Run the following command to disable the F8 key during startup to prevent access to the **Advanced startup options** menu